ndronos/c-nomorph/HowStufWorks.md

 multiple exit points.
-If you do not place a return statement in a function, the function returns when it reaches } and return a random value
+If you do not place a return statement in a function, the function returns when it reaches } and return a random value (many compilers will warn you if you fail to return a specif value).

 (HowStuffWorks, 2017) pp. 5 & 12